preritvishal/college-assignment/README.md

 # college-assignment
-This is a static website that contains information about some 'underground' dishes of Bihar
+This website is a small interactive quiz about xhtml